 - Excessive fears or doubts about being or becoming gay

-- Self-doubt and questioning about their sexuality, attraction, and sexual preference
+- Self-doubt and constant questioning and research about their sexuality, attraction, and sexual preference

 - Avoiding encounters with people of the same sex because of fear of attraction